 - GS Bank USA.
 GS Bank USA is subject to a minimum LCR of 100% under the LCR rule approved by the U.S. federal bank regulatory agencies.
-As of December 2019, GS Bank USA's LCR exceeded the minimum requirement.
-The NSFR requirement described above would also apply to GS Bank USA. - GSI.
-GSI is subject to a minimum LCR of 100% under the LCR rule approved by the U.K. regulatory authorities and the European Commission.
-GSI's average monthly LCR for the trailing twelve-month period ended December 2019 exceeded the minimum requirement. - Other Subsidiaries.
+As of December 2020, GS Bank USA's LCR exceeded the minimum requirement.
+The NSFR requirement described above will also apply to GS Bank USA. - GSI.
+GSI is subject to a minimum LCR of 100% under the LCR rule approved by the U.K. regulatory authorities.
+GSI's average monthly LCR for the trailing twelve-month period ended December 2020 exceeded the minimum requirement. - Other Subsidiaries.
 We monitor local regulatory liquidity requirements of our subsidiaries to ensure compliance.
-For many of our subsidiaries, these requirements either have changed or are likely to change in the future due to the implementation of the Basel Committee on Banking Supervision's framework for liquidity risk measurement, standards and monitoring, as well as other regulatory developments.
+For many of our subsidiaries, these requirements either have changed or are likely to change in the future due to the implementation of the Basel Committee's framework for liquidity risk measurement, standards and monitoring, as well as other regulatory developments.

-The implementation of these rules and any amendments adopted by the regulatory authorities, could impact our liquidity and funding requirements and practices in the future.
+The implementation of these rules and any amendments adopted by the regulatory authorities could impact our liquidity and funding requirements and practices in the future.